Ringing In Your Ears

 - Disorders of the middle ear (ear infection, otosclerosis, benign tumor).

-- Disorders of the inner ear (noise exposure, hearing loss due to aging, Ménière’s Disease).
-For more information on the different parts of the ear, click here.
+- Disorders of the inner ear (noise exposure, hearing loss due, Ménière’s Disease).

 - Trauma to the head or neck (concussion, whiplash).

 - Vascular disorders

 - Temporomandibular joint (jaw joint) disorders

 - Thyroid dysfunction

 Although there is no cure for tinnitus, it can often be successfully managed.
 Most people with tinnitus merely accept it and are able to ignore it and move on with their day.
 A small percentage of tinnitus suffers (5%) have a more difficult time coping.
 They dwell on it and become increasingly stressed about it, desperately searching for a cure.
 Unfortunately, stress can increase the loudness of tinnitus causing a vicious cycle to occur.
 The good news is there are many coping strategies that are very helpful for tinnitus management.

 Reduces tinnitus associated stress, distraction and negative perception.

 People with tinnitus have found hearing aids to be very effective in relieving tinnitus even if they do not have hearing loss.